 Can You Drink Tap Water in Japan?

+Another absolutely key item for your checklist for travelling to Japan.
 Yes.
 Japan’s tap water is drinkable.
 It is reliable and well maintained.
 There is no high level of minerals to upset tummies.
 That said, we recommend that you travel with a reusable water bottle to minimise your purchases of single-use plastics.

 We also carry filter water bottles, in order than when we’re hiking, we can safely drink from stream and river water.
 Check out our guide to filter water bottles here.